ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/indexes/transformer-edit-view.markdown

-# Indexes : Transformers Edit View
+# Indexes: Transformers Edit View

 This view allows adding new transformers or editing existing ones.